 When it comes to value, this BCG easily takes the cake.
 The Brownells M16 Grendel BCG is extremely affordable right off the bat and is a very good BCG, in spite of its affordability.
 Made from hardened steel that is machined with precision and perfection, every aspect of this BCG is treated with black nitride to reduce friction and lower the chances of corrosion.

 Every bolt from this BCG has undergone magnetic particle inspection to make sure that every inch of the apparatus is safe and ready for use.
 Its bolts are made from even harder steel than the steel used for the rest of the mechanism.
 This allows you to experience reliable performance even after thousands of shots.

 However, this pin is a little short, so make sure that this BCG will fit with your weapon before you make a final purchase.
 If you can at all manage it, however, this is definitely a great choice in terms of the absolute value you get per dollar.

 This affordable BCG comes treated for extreme heat performance and corrosion resistance and is made from two different types of steel: one for the apparatus and one for the bolts.
 It has a smaller than usual pin but this shouldn’t stop you from enjoying its performance given its great price.

 This is a rifle-sized BCG made from stainless steel.
 This is particularly of note because stainless steel is even more heat resistant and durable than many other types of steel used for precision machining.
 The PSA Rifle-Length Creedmoor BCG is of great use for full auto weapons, which this BCG is rated for.
-It has dual ejectors, just like our top pick, furthering its potential viability for your full auto aspirations.
+It has dual ejectors, furthering its potential viability for your full auto aspirations.

 The entire BCG has been treated with black nitride to extend its lifespan and make it even more durable than it already is.
 The black nitride combined with the stainless steel really makes it stand out in the durability department.
 This is one of the toughest BCG mechanisms we’ve seen.